Road Warrior Hawk

-Michael James Hegstrand (January 26, 1957 – October 19, 2003) was an American professional wrestler.
+Michael James "Mike" Hegstrand (January 26, 1957 – October 19, 2003) was an American professional wrestler.
 He was best known as Road Warrior Hawk, one half of the tag team known as the Road Warriors (or the "Legion of Doom"), with Road Warrior Animal.
 Outside of the Road Warriors, Hawk was a sporadic challenger for world heavyweight championships on pay-per-view from the late 1980s to the mid-1990s.
 He headlined the inaugural 1993 edition of Extreme Championship Wrestling's premier annual event, November to Remember.

+As a member of the Road Warriors Hawk and Animal were voted the Wrestling Observer Newsletter Rookies of the Year in 1983, and were voted Pro Wrestling Illustrated Tag Team of the Year five times (1983, 1984, 1985, 1988).
+During their tenure the pair were two time WWF Tag Team Champions, one time AWA World Tag Team Championships and the NWA International Tag Team Championships.
+They also were two time NWA World Six-Man Tag Team Championship with Dusty Rhodes.
+He also was a two time IWGP Tag Team Champion with Power Warrior.
+Individually he was a one time CWA World Heavyweight Championship.

+He was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996.
+In 2011 he and Animal were inducted into both the WWE Hall of Fame and the Professional Wrestling Hall of Fame and Museum.

 Early life

-While living in Minneapolis, Hegstrand attended Patrick Henry High School where he graduated in 1976.
+Michael Hegstrand was born on January 26, 1957, to his parents Marge and Art Hegstrand.
+He grew up in North, Minneapolis alongside his four brothers and sister.
+Hegstrand attended Patrick Henry High School where he graduated in 1976.
 After high school, he had various odd jobs to make ends meet such as a butcher.
 It was while working as a bouncer at Gramma B's in the Twin Cities that he caught the eye of Eddie Sharkey, a well-known wrestling trainer.
 Sharkey thought that Hegstrand, along with Joe Laurinaitis, Rick Rood and Barry Darsow could make it big in professional wrestling.